 - Report and Celebrate: Students showcase their service-learning project.

-Read feedback from teachers and students who’ve taken part in the program.
+And see feedback below from teachers and students who took part in the program pilot:

 Nearly every student developed a passion for the service project in which they participated.
 It allowed most of them to dig deeper into the content of the AP course and develop a richer understanding of issues relevant to the course.